ashishnandagawali/ashishnandagawali.github.io/_posts/2025-01-28-CrewAI-Setup.md

    </div>
 </div>

 > We'll create a new conda environment for crewai.
 Not a necessary steps but for a safety net, not impacting our existing ongoing conda envionment or python development work due to any dependencies packages or libraries  installation.
->  Give following command to create new environment called `crewai-handson`.
-So give command `conda create -n crewai-handson`
+> Give command `conda create -n crewai-handson` to create new environment called `crewai-handson` <br>
 > In case you are looking for specific version of python you can mention same  - `conda create -n crewai-handson   python=3.11.9`

 <div class="row mt-3">